I Provided a Service and Didn't Get Paid...

 If you are unable to recall any of these dates, you may have a hard time proving the case in court.
 To recall this date, consider any written documents (e.g. emails, text messages), or any witnesses who may have overheard your conversation with the other party.

-To learn about other important information that should be in your demand letter read Everything You Need to Know About Demand Letters.
+To learn about other important information that should be in your demand letter read 10 Steps to a Strong Demand Letter.